Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

 The Patient Standalone Launch application is a standard confidential client application which represents an application that can protect a secret.
 The public client represents an application that cannot protect a secret.
 You will need to follow these instructions for the confidential client.

-1. If you have opted for AAD, create a new application registration in the AAD tenant.
+1. If you have opted for Microsoft Entra Id, create a new application registration in the Microsoft Entra Id tenant.
 Otherwise, for B2C, create it in the B2C tenant.
 Make sure to select platform (Note : You need one application with platform - Web and SPA respectively) and add the redirect URL for Postman (`https://oauth.pstmn.io/v1/callback`).
 1. In API Permissions for this new application, add the below:
     - Your FHIR Resource API (Delegated)
         - fhirUser